February 26-April 11, 2020 - Lent (Western church)

 Fasting still continues but is less strict now in the Western churches.

-Many people give up something during Lent, such as food or TV or other pleasurable activities.
+Many people give up something during Lent, such as TV or other pleasurable activities.